 Biden endorses California’s Schools & Communities First

 CFT members joined thousands of activists to put this critical initiative on the ballot.
-The Schools and Local Communities Funding Act will restore over $12 billion per year to California schools, community colleges, health clinics, and other vital local services.
+Now Proposition 15, the Schools and Local Communities Funding Act will restore over $12 billion per year to California schools, community colleges, health clinics, and other vital local services.